esotery/identityframework-iam/README.md

 Sorted by priority

-1. IdentityFramework.Iam.Ef - provide default implementation of *IIamProvider* and *IIamMultiTenantProvider<T>* over *IdentityContext*
-2. IdentityFramework.Iam.Mvc - provide both REST API and MVC endpoints to make managing users, roles and their connections to permissions easie.
+1. IdentityFramework.Iam.Mvc - provide both REST API and MVC endpoints to make managing users, roles and their connections to permissions easie.
 Sort of admin dashboard for IAM.

 ## Usage